 - 1 tablespoon vegetable oil

-- chopped cilantro (optional, for garnish)
+- cilantro, chopped (optional, for garnish)

 Instructions